caol777/Club-proxmox-server/README.md

 for any issues with joining servers to your cluster make sure to use nano to edit the /etc/pve/corosync.conf and delete your node manually.

+## Setting up WRCCDC environments.

+Using this command you will be able to download all of the images.
+`` wget -r -np -nd -A "*.vmz,*.vma.gz" https://archive.wrccdc.org/images/2026/wrccdc-2026-invitationals-2/ ``

 Now on to automation

 https://adaptable-april-ff0.notion.site/actually-doing-evan-s-lab-a44ac1a906a74b5abd0b72062454da6c